Track mileage automatically

 Standard mileage rate

-Rather than directly writing off your car insurance expenses, you can deduct your total eligible business mileage at a rate of $0.67 per mile (for the 2024 tax year).
+Rather than directly writing off your car insurance expenses, you can deduct your total eligible business mileage at the 2025 IRS mileage rate of $0.70 per mile (for the 2025 tax year).
 This method is simple as long as you carefully track your mileage.

 You can use this method whether you own or lease your vehicle, but the IRS details some restrictions.
 For example, you won’t qualify if you use more than five vehicles simultaneously or claim certain depreciation deductions.
 If you’re leasing the car, you can’t switch between the standard mileage rate and actual expenses method either.

-Learn more about how to claim mileage with the IRS.
+Learn more on how to claim mileage with the IRS.

 Actual expenses method

-You can use the actual expenses method to directly deduct the business-related portion of your car insurance premiums and other vehicle costs, including:
+You can also claim mileage with the actual expenses method to directly deduct the business-related portion of your car insurance premiums and other vehicle costs, including:

 • Depreciation and car loan interest (for vehicle owners)